 Grapeships - Text by Anders Sandberg Grapeships are the most common wormhole nexus passenger and cargo liners in the Inner Sphere and along the main wormhole routes.
 The ship consists of a "stem" onto which bulbous shuttles are attached (giving them their name due to their similarity to grape bunches).

 Halo Drive - Text by Todd Drashner, Adam Getchell At Singularity level:5 Void Bubbles can be coupled to the craft using gravity and magnetic forces, and a halo of void bubbles can be established at the front of the ship, essentially dragging the vessel along behind it in real space.

 Herders - Text by Steve Bowers and Juan Ochoa Small or ultrasmall automated ships which accompany mass streams of neumanns and other valuable commodities through space to their destination.

-Juggernaut Class - Text by M. Alan Kazlev; additions by Steve Bowers Excluding the Keterist battle-moons (which are more ISO than Capital Ship), these are the largest warships ever built in Terragen history.
+Juggernaut Class - Text by M. Alan Kazlev; Excluding the Keterist battle-moons (which are more ISO than Capital Ship), these are the largest warships ever built in Terragen history.
 The approach of a Juggernaut Class vessel is an awesome sight: a cylinder some 280 kilometres in length and twenty five kilometres in diameter, accompanied by a swarm of giant autowars that are dwarfed to apparent mote-size by their parent vessel.